Peter Crane: Research and publications

-As well as numerous scientific and popular articles, Crane has written Ginkgo: The Tree That Time Forgot, been an editor for peer-reviewed journals such as Paleobiology and The Botanical Review of the Linnaean Society, and contributed as editor to multiple volumes on the evolution and conservation of plants.
-He also co-wrote two major books on plant evolution.
-The first, written with Paul Kenrick, is titled: The Origin and Diversification of Land Plants.
-The second, written with Else Marie Friis and Kaj Pedersen in 2011, is titled Early Flowers and Angiosperm Evolution.
+As well as numerous scientific and popular articles, Crane has written Ginkgo: The Tree That Time Forgot (Yale University Press, 2013), been an editor for peer-reviewed journals such as Paleobiology and The Botanical Review of the Linnaean Society, and contributed as editor to multiple volumes on the evolution and conservation of plants.
+He also co-wrote two major books on plant evolution: The Origin and Diversification of Land Plants (Smithsonian Institution Scholarly Press, 1997), with Paul Kenrick; and Early Flowers and Angiosperm Evolution, with Else Marie Friis and Kaj Pedersen (Cambridge University Press, 2011).

 Honors and awards

 He is a fellow of the Royal Society (1998), a member of the American Academy of Arts and Sciences, a foreign associate of the United States National Academy of Sciences (2001), a foreign member of the Royal Swedish Academy of Sciences (2002), and a Member of the Deutsche Akademie der Naturforscher Leopoldina (German National Academy of Sciences, 2004).
 He was awarded a knighthood on 12 June 2004 in the 2004 Birthday Honours for services to horticulture and conservation.
 In 2014 he was awarded the International Prize for Biology.
-In 2024 he was awarded the Darwin-Wallace medal by the Linnean Society.
+In 2024 he was awarded the Darwin-Wallace Medal by the Linnean Society.

 He is the recipient of several honorary degrees including from Sewanee: The University of the South and the University of Connecticut in the United States, and the University of Kingston, the University of Portsmouth and Cambridge University in the UK.